bsiever/microbit-pxt-blehid/README.md

 `true` indicates that the device is currently subscribed to the service.  `false` indicates the device is _not_ currently subscribed to the service.
 This may mean that the other device is off or out of range.

 ### ~hint
-#### iOS AssistiveTouch
+#### iOS AssistiveTouch #assistivetouch

-A mouse can be used in iOS when [AssistiveTouch](https://support.apple.com/en-us/HT210546) features are enabled,  See [here](https://www.macworld.com/article/232969/how-to-use-a-mouse-with-your-ipad-or-iphone.html) for more detail.
+A mouse can be used in iOS when [AssistiveTouch](https://support.apple.com/en-us/HT210546) features are enabled,  See [(https://www.macworld.com/article/232969/how-to-use-a-mouse-with-your-ipad-or-iphone.html](https://www.macworld.com/article/232969/how-to-use-a-mouse-with-your-ipad-or-iphone.html) for more detail.
 ### ~